Frequently Asked Questions

 How often can I get a leak adjustment?

 The owner is eligible for a one-time leak adjustment during the life of the user’s service line.
-A new owner is eligible for a one-time leak adjustment on the same service line the previous owner received.
-Although, if a second leak is discovered and the owner replaces the total service line (meter to the house) a second adjustment can be considered once documentation or inspection by the District verifies the replacement.
+A new owner is eligible for a one-time leak adjustment on the same service line even if the previous owner received one.

 Please note, consideration to approve additional leak adjustments is on a case-by-case basis and is at the sole discretion of the General Manager.
+The District will always send out a field tech to verify the leak has been repaired before issuing any leak adjustment and there will be a $50 charge for this inspection.

 How do I qualify for a leak adjustment?